 After checking in, we headed out to explore the city (and it was raining that day)

-First few hours in Budapest
+First few hours: Budapest Itinerary

 A few blocks from our hotel was the beautiful New York Cafe.